jayurbain/artificial-intelligence/README.md

 2-2-3 (class hours/week, laboratory hours/week, credits)

 Lectures are augmented with hands-on tutorials using Jupyter Notebooks.
-Laboratory assignments will be completed using Python and related data science packages: NumPy, Pandas, ScipPy, StatsModels, Scikit-learn, Matplotlib, TensorFlow, Keras, PyTorch.
+Laboratory assignments will be completed using Python and related data science and machine learning libraries: NumPy, Pandas, Scikit-learn, Matplotlib, TensorFlow, Keras, PyTorch.

-Prerequisites: MA-262 Probability and Statistics; programming maturity, and the ability to program in Python.

-ABET: Math/Science, Engineering Topics.

 Outcomes:
 - Understand the concepts of an intelligent agent and their environment.